Hellaby: Religion

-Despite not having a parish church, Hellaby has the East Pennines Assembly hall, which serves the Jehovah's Witness community of the surrounding bay areas.
+Hellaby has the octagonal East Pennines Assembly Hall, dedicated in 1986, which serves the Jehovah's Witness community of the surrounding area.
+There is no parish church.

 Hellaby Community Hall

 There have been recent moves to sell the land where Hellaby local community hall (unused since 2007) is situated.
 After the 2007 closure a developer planned to demolish it.
 Applications for planning permission were made in 2008 and 2011.
 Local residents protested as it is the last of the local facilities in the village.
 Both applications were withdrawn.

-Centenary Hall is now reopened to the public following a period of repair.
+Centenary Hall reopened to the public in 2011 following a period of repair.

 Sport

 A short lived greyhound racing track was opened south of where Cumwell Lane meets Bateman Road on 7 April 1928.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The outline of the track can still be seen from the air today, with many trees now occupying the centre of the track, despite the fact that it closed during the early 1930s.